Chaeold/ly-artix/readme.md

 sudo make install
 ```

-Now enable the systemd service to make it spawn on startup
+Now enable the runit service to make it spawn on startup
 ```
-sudo systemctl enable ly.service
+sudo ln -s /etc/sv/ly-runit-service /var/service/
 ```

-If you need to switch between ttys after Ly's start you also have to
-disable getty on Ly's tty to prevent "login" from spawning on top of it
+You can disable getty-tty2
 ```
-sudo systemctl disable getty@tty2.service
+sudo rm /var/service/agetty-tty2
 ```

 If messages from other services pop over the login prompt,